apptimistco/rfc/asn.md

 the error as the `data` component except for `RedirectErr` where it's the redirected URL for the requested service.

+The `data` component of positive acknowledgments to these `exec` commands that create blobs has the 128 hexadecimal character encoding of the blob sum.

+    approve, auth, blob, mark, rm, vouch

-The `data` component of positive acknowledgments, if any, is described below.
+All other command and PDU acknowledgment is described below.

 ## Session Management ##
 The device establishes a user session with this `login` request immediately